 There is one boy who is a very mean boy and he was standing just behind the chain-link fence.
 He was just glowering at all of them.
 He didn’t want the Rocky Road boy playing with them at all.

 But he knew he couldn’t do anything about it at that point.
 He figured he would just bide his time and then he would make life hell for The Little Boy on another day.

 When the time came to go home to supper, everybody went their own separate ways.
 The man was on the bleachers waiting for The Little Boy and he took him by the hand and walked him home.
 The Little Boy asked the man, “Would you like to come in and meet my parents and have supper with us?”
 The man said he would like that.

 So The Little Boy took the man into his home.
 His mom was just setting the table with food.
 She looked up and saw this man and asked her son, “Do you know him?”
 The little boy told her all about what the man had done for him that day.
 Where they went and all the things they did.
-The woman smiled and asked the stranger if he would like to stay for dinner.
+The woman smiled and asked The Stranger if he would like to stay for supper.
 She said, “It’s not much, but it’s filling – for a while anyway.”
 The stranger thanked her and sat down at the table and The Little Boy’s Dad came in and sat down.
 He had heard everything they were talking about before, from the living room.
-The stranger was asking the Dad questions and they were just talking adult talk and The Little Boy’s mom served soup and biscuits.
+The Stranger was asking the Dad questions and they were just talking adult talk while The Little Boy’s mom served soup and biscuits.

 The stranger said he’s never had soup or biscuits that good.
 The biscuits were so light and airy, they were wonderful he said.
 The little boy beams.
 He knew his mama was a good cook and she did make the best biscuits in the whole world.